PaperMC/PaperDocs/config.md

 - `container-update-tick-rate`: 1
     - How often should we update container inventories, in ticks
     - (changes visible when moving inventory, recommended to not set above 5)
-- `keep-spawn-loaded`: true
-    - Should the server keep the spawn chunks loaded at all times
 - `falling-blocks-collide-with-signs`: false
     - Should falling blocks collide (instead of breaking) with signs and similar blocks
 - `disable-thunder`: false